Budget Forecasting in Project Management: How to do it?

 To do this, you can use Stafiz's Scenario Builder.

-Turn this scenario into actual planning!
-With one click, schedule suggested resource assignments.
+3. Turn this scenario into an actual schedule!
+With one click, schedule the suggested resource assignments.
 You can edit certain properties, excluding certain resources from the final schedule if you wish.

 Step 5: Final Checks